-The adult Cimex lectularius can range from reddish to dark brown; when it has already consumed human blood, it tends to be redder.
-This insect is about the size of an apple seed, or about 4 to 7 millimeters in length.
+The adult Cimex lectularius can range from reddish to dark brown.
+When it has already consumed human blood, it tends to be redder.
+A bed bug is about the size of an apple seed, or about 4 to 7 millimetres in length.
 It doesn’t hop or fly and crawls at roughly the same speed as an ant.

-Bed bugs prefer the darkness of night, and thus they seek out dark corners and small, tight spaces to deposit their eggs.
+Bed bugs prefer the darkness of night and therefore seek out dark corners and small, tight spaces to deposit their eggs.
 The eggs, which are laid in clusters, are a whitish color and about the size of a pinhead.
 Hatching usually occurs 10 to 14 days after laying.

 Although they have a life expectancy of 5 to 6 months, bed bugs can survive more than a year without eating by going into dormancy.

-The presence of otherwise unexplainable bug bites on your body is the first sign.
+If you notice the presence of otherwise unexplainable bug bites on your body, it is possible that you have a bed bug infestation in your home.
 The typical reaction is similar to that of a mosquito bite—a small, red, itchy blister.

 Bed bug bites can take up to two weeks to become visible to the naked eye.
 They usually appear on the face, neck, arms, legs and chest, but you can have them on all areas of the body.